adeo/mozaic-design-system/README.md

 ## CI/CD

-If you want more explanation go to the related [wiki page](https://github.com/adeo/design-system--styleguide/wiki/CI-CD) .
+If you want more explanation go to the related [wiki page](https://github.com/adeo/design-system--styleguide/wiki/CI-CD).

 ### Deploiement

 Each branch is deployed when creating a Pull Request.
+A `view deployment` button is displayed into the Pull Request's timeline at the bottom.

-The deployment url is sent to the Pull Request Github.
-There are two deployment environments that can be found [here] (https://github.com/adeo/design-system--styleguide/deployments):
+There are two deployment environments that can be found [here](https://github.com/adeo/design-system--styleguide/deployments):

 - staging, allows the deployment of all branches except master
 - production, allows the deployment of master

 ### Create release

-During a merge on master, the pipeline lets you generate the release.
-You have the possibility to choose the type of release (patch, minor, major).
-The CI takes care of creating the github tag and deploying it in the registry.
+To create a release, change the registry's package.json version number and create a tag with the version number in github. the registry is automaticaly deployed and pushed into the npm registry.

 ## Maintainers